nbonfire/cpp-sdk-samples/vision/README.md

 ----
 ### Building Samples with CMake

-Specify the the following CMake variables to identify the locations of various dependencies:
+Specify the following CMake variables to identify the locations of various dependencies:

 - **AFFECTIVA_SDK_DIR**: set path to the folder where the Automotive SDK is installed (`/path/to/auto-sdk`)
 - **BOOST_ROOT**: set path to the `/usr/` directory